Umuzi-org/tech-department/content/projects/bootcamp-writing-assignment/_index.md

 If you are running vscode you can right click on a markdown file and select "open preview" to see what your work looks like.

+### Why?

+There are a few reasons:

+1. We want to get to know you :)
+2. A lot of people dont really sit down and think about what they are trying to do in the long run.
+It's a really useful excercise

 ### The questions

 Please create a seperate file for each of these.
 Remember to pay attention to your sentence structure, spelling and grammar.